trustwallet/developer/assets/add_new_asset.md

 The `assets` subfolder contains token folders named by smart contract address, in [checksum format](#checksum-format) for Ethereum like networks.
-This folder should contain the `logo.png` image file.
+This folder should contain the `logo.png` image file, and the `info.json` file.

 For other networks the address must be specified as it was originated on the chain, e.g TRON TRC10: `1002000`, TRON TRC20: `TR7NHqjeKQxGTCi8q8ZY4pL8otSzgjLj6t` etc.